salmanilm/qae-eht-m87-flares/README.md

 **Can a simple quantum program of 8 qubits spot flares from generated black hole M87 images as accurately as a regular AI, while using vastly fewer adjustable settings?**

 ## Status/Changelog <br />
+There will be some gaps in the changelogs due to dense academic weeks so I apologize for that, just take the week timeline as how long each section has been worked on respectively <br />

 Week 1-4 - Data synthesis <br />
  downloaded FITS file of M 87* from https://cdsarc.cds.unistra.fr/viz-bin/cat/J/A+A/681/A79#/browse <br />
  should be EHT observations taken on 2018 April 21 at band 3 <br />